Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Data Availability Statement

 \section{Data Availability Statement}

 The 30-second GNSS observation data for stations NTUS and SIN1 are available through the IGS data archive~\cite{Dow2009IGS}.
 Precise satellite orbits are available from the Wuhan University ultra-rapid combined products~\cite{Li2022iWUH}.
 Geomagnetic and solar indices are sourced from the NASA OMNIWeb database~\cite{King2005}.
 GNSS data were downloaded using GAMPII-GOOD~\cite{zhouforme0318_GAMPII-GOOD}, available at \url{https://github.com/zhouforme0318/GAMPII-GOOD}.
+The IonoDGNN code, processed dataset, and trained models are available at \url{https://github.com/Mert-chan/IonoDGNN}.